mikaelvesavuori/hisec/readme.md

 ## Should I expect problems?

-The most common "error" that may turn up is therefore simply that a script or some other resource is disallowed.
+The most common "error" that may turn up is simply that a script or some other resource is disallowed.
 Make sure to check the console for any errors.

 ## Strongly encouraged: Set up HTTPS redirections